AtharulKhan/chrome-power-projects/memory-bank/activeContext.md

 - Event delegation for efficient event handling
 - Consistent visual design language throughout
 - Proper state management for filters and UI state
+- Asynchronous functions for Chrome API calls
+- Window-based organization using `chrome.windows.getAll()`

 ## Technical Notes

 - The stylelint error about CSS syntax is a false positive - the JavaScript file is being incorrectly analyzed as CSS
 - All functionality is working correctly despite the linter warning
 - The implementation maintains backward compatibility with existing features
+- Window collapse state is preserved across re-renders using `this.collapsedWindows`